Amrithadas21/Forge-delta-7-8/README.md

-# Forge-software-delta
+DELTA TEAM

+DELTA -SOFTWARE:
 Raspberry Pi Stepper Motor & Camera Calibration Utilities

 This repository contains Python scripts and resources for stepper motor control using GPIO on Raspberry Pi, as well as a camera calibration and video preprocessing pipeline using OpenCV and the PiCamera2 module.